BenJule/docker_los_build/README.md

 The Dockerfile contains the minimal packages necessary to build Android based on the main Ubuntu base image.

-The `aosp` wrapper is a simple wrapper to simplify invocation of the Docker image.
-The wrapper ensures that a volume mount is accessible and has valid permissions for the `aosp` user in the Docker image (this unfortunately requires sudo).
+The `los` wrapper is a simple wrapper to simplify invocation of the Docker image.
+The wrapper ensures that a volume mount is accessible and has valid permissions for the `los` user in the Docker image (this unfortunately requires sudo).
 It also forwards an ssh-agent in to the Docker container so that private git repositories can be accessed if needed.

-The intention is to use `aosp` to prefix all commands one would run in the Docker container.
+The intention is to use `los` to prefix all commands one would run in the Docker container.
 For example to run `repo sync` in the Docker container:

     aosp repo sync -j2

-The `aosp` wrapper doesn't work well with setting up environments, but with some bash magic, this can be side stepped with short little scripts.
-See `tests/build-nougat.sh` for an example of a complete fetch and build of AOSP.
+The `los` wrapper doesn't work well with setting up environments, but with some bash magic, this can be side stepped with short little scripts.
+See `tests/build-los.sh` for an example of a complete fetch and build of LineageOS.

 [Docker Compose][]
 ------